dotnet/docs/docs/machine-learning/resources/tasks.md

 ---
 title: Machine learning tasks
-description: Explore the different machine learning tasks supported in ML.NET. ms.date: 06/04/2018
+description: Explore the different machine learning tasks supported in ML.NET. ms.date: 11/29/2018
-author: aditidugar
+author: jralexander
 ---
 # Machine learning tasks

 When building a machine learning model, you first need to define what you are hoping to achieve with your data.
-After, you can pick the right machine learning task for your situation.
+Afterwards, you can pick the right machine learning task for your situation.
 The following list describes the different machine learning tasks that you can choose from and some common use cases.

 > [!NOTE]
 > ML.NET is currently in Preview.
 Not all machine learning tasks are currently supported.
 To submit a request for a certain task, open an issue in the [dotnet/machinelearning repository](https://github.com/dotnet/machinelearning/issues).

-> [!NOTE]
-> Currently, ML.NET does not support machine learning tasks with images.
-Support will be added in future releases.

 ## Binary classification